 Product demonstrations can be created by recording a video of a product in use and highlighting its key features.
 This is great for businesses that want to showcase their products in a more engaging way.

-When it comes to creating videos, there are a lot of obstacles that come along with it, such as the cost of production, the time commitment, the effort required, and the skillset needed.
-As a result, it may cost you a lot of money to produce a single video.
+When it comes to creating videos, there are many obstacles that come with it, such as the cost of production, the time commitment, the effort required, and the skillset needed.
+As a result, producing a single video may cost you a lot of money.

 But once you have that video, there are endless possibilities of what you can do with it.
 You could repurpose that video into a blog post, an infographic, or a podcast, or even create a whole new series out of it.